hcooksimmons/global-ecommerce-case-study/README.md

 **Step 3**

-I found the date of each customer's first completed purchase out of the previous step's order information, which I used later on in the 6 month LTV calculaltion.
+I found the date of each customer's first completed purchase out of the previous step's order information, which I used later on in the 6 month LTV calculation.
 ```SQL
 first_purchase AS (
 SELECT